vhawk19/Py_Primer/Functions/1_Introduction_to_Functions.md

 **A function (or method) is defined as a named encapsulation of a specific set of instructions in a program.**

-In normal english, it can be considered as a package/collection of lines of code that will be executed each time you 'call' it later on in your program.
-So this splits the program into "modules" or chunks that each person can work on seperately.
+In normal English, it can be considered as a package/collection of lines of code that will be executed each time you 'call' it later on in your program.
+So this splits the program into "modules" or chunks that each person can work on separately.

-Now before we get into the boring theory, let us dwelve into how we can use functions in Python.
+Now before we get into the boring theory, let us delve into how we can use functions in Python.

 ## Syntax